kinshuk4/daily-coding-problem-solutions/problem851_900/README.md

 A bridge in a connected (undirected) graph is an edge that, if removed, causes the graph to become disconnected.
 Find all the bridges in a graph.

+## Daily Coding Problem: Problem #863 [Medium]

+This problem was asked by Jane Street.

+Generate a finite, but an arbitrarily large binary tree quickly in O(1).

+That is, `generate()` should return a tree whose size is unbounded but finite.